Serene-Garden/Cepheus/README.md

 `CepheusCreditView()` is also available if you wanted to call it.

-We do not wish you to remove credit from the source-code. *You could remove if you really wanna do that.*
+We do not wish you to remove credit from the source code. (*You could remove if you really wanna do that.*)

 ## Credits